Academic and Vocational Skills

 Learning and assessment

 Learning activities on the course are diverse, including lectures, seminars, tutorials and workshops.
-Students are expected to undertake extensive independent study and research to support lectures, seminars and assessments.
+Students are expected to undertake extensive independent study and research to support taught sessions.
 Group work and group presentations form an important part of the course.
-Students will have access to specialist IT hardware and software, an on-line learning environment and reference facility.
+In addition, Students will have access to specialist IT hardware and software, Myerscough’s virtual learning environment and reference facility.

 Students will face a variety of assessments including formative and summative assessment, essays, technical reports, group and individual presentations, individual study projects and case studies based on work experience.